COMING SOON: TERMINAL WAREHOUSE

 IMG_8886.jpeg

-AURORA ROBSON: HUMAN NATURE WALK, Brattleboro Museum and Art Center, Vermont (June 2023 - February 2024)
+AURORA ROBSON: HUMAN NATURE WALK (June 2023 - February 2024)

 Displaced abundance.
 That’s how artist Aurora Robson views our plastic debris problem.
 It’s an incredibly powerful way to reframe such an insidious global issue.
 We tend to think of abundance as a positive—as a state of being that we can cultivate to make our lives better, happier, and more secure.
 Our global economic systems have been built on facilitating the abundance mindset through nonstop development and the promotion of consumerism, commercialism, and global trade.
 We are conditioned to believe that more is better, and new is even better.
 When it comes to plastic, our tendencies towards abundance have created a global crisis of chaotic displacement.
 Plastic is a manifestation of our best innovative imaginations and our worst unconscious behaviors.
 Robson intentionally redirects its incessant flow into something less harmful and more beautiful and meaningful.